Scholarship Recipients

 University of Cambridge ‘23

-Nick Walden graduated from the U.S. Naval Academy in 2021 with a 4.0 GPA, earning a B.S. in Cyber Operations and a minor in Spanish as a first generation college student.
-He conducted research on the U.S. Department of Defense Cybersecurity Maturity Model Certification process.
-As the inaugural Calcagno scholar, he graduated from Cambridge University with an MPhil Technology Policy, where he researched cybersecurity risk analysis frameworks and models for government agencies’ responses to cyber risks.
-Nick was on the U.S. Naval Academy’s varsity offshore sailing team for four years and has skippered several boats.
-There, he became a diversity peer educator, advocating for multicultural education and inclusion within athletic programs.
+Nicholas Walden graduated from the U.S. Naval Academy in 2021 with a 4.0 GPA, earning a B.S. in Cyber Operations and a minor in Spanish.
+There, he conducted research on the U.S. Department of Defense Cybersecurity Maturity Model Certification process.
+He then studied at the University of Southampton, researching Sino-Russian-American relations under the strategic triangle framework.
+As the inaugural Calcagno scholar, he graduated from Cambridge University with an MPhil in Technology Policy, where he researched cybersecurity risk analysis frameworks and models for government agencies’ responses to cyber risks.